 2020 Presidential Election During a Pandemic

 The traditional methods of elections have largely been upended by the pandemic.
-Donald Trump has already shown immense disdain in this electoral process by voicing the grave concerns of the possibility of electoral fraud in mail-in ballots.
+Donald Trump has already shown immense disdain for this electoral process by voicing grave concerns about the possibility of electoral fraud in mail-in ballots.
 Since various states do not allow their vote count to start before the election day, mail-in votes will be a burden on election officials because it will take weeks to show the actual results based on the credibility of the ballots submitted.

 The Road to the Supreme Court

 Donald Trump has regressed from the position of peaceful transition of democracy that has been the hallmark of democracy according to Barack Obama.
-Trump urged his voters to appear in-person for submitting ballots in their respective precincts.
-On multiple occasions, Trump has been found indicating that he would not accept the results of the 2020 Presidential election and may submit the matter of election in the U.S. Supreme Court.
+Trump urged his voters to appear in person for submitting ballots in their respective precincts.
+On multiple occasions, Trump has been found indicating that he would not accept the results of the 2020 Presidential election and may submit the matter of election to the U.S. Supreme Court.

 This shows that the election results will be challenged in the Supreme Court if the election does not produce a huge margin for the winning candidate.
 Since Joe Biden is already ahead with 9% points in the national polls with a 52-43 lead, it shows that Trump is not winning the popular vote.
 However, polls are not a reliable platform to judge who will win the elections because almost the same ratio was seen in the 2016 election wherein Hilary Clinton was winning.

 The Electoral Engine

 Trump lost the popular vote by nearly 3 million but bagged 30 states with 3014 Electoral College Voting (ECVs) in his electoral win.
 Since the U.S. presidential system is based on the ECV system rather than the popular voting system, the results vary from the popular vote count of polls.
 According to the ECV, each state is granted the electoral votes, which are basically the number of representatives and senators each state holds.